Towards Temporal Compositional Reasoning in Long-Form Sports Videos: SportsTime Benchmark

 Since long-form sports video QA samples simultaneously require large-scale coverage, temporally valid evidence, and domain-correct sports knowledge, neither purely manual construction nor purely automatic generation is sufficient.
 To address this challenge, we propose \textbf{an expert-guided semi-automatic annotation framework}.
 After data collection, the framework consists of three stages: expert template design, candidate QA generation, and two-stage manual review.

-In the candidate generation stage, we first invite sports experts to \textit{design question templates}, which explicitly constrain the question types and semantic scope.
-We then use an LLM to \textit{generate candidate QA samples} based on the videos and templates, improving the efficiency of large-scale data construction.
+In the first stage, we invite sports experts to design question templates, which explicitly constrain the question types and semantic scope.
+In the second stage, we use an LLM to generate candidate QA samples based on the videos and templates, which improves the efficiency of large-scale data construction.
 This design turns open-ended generation into controlled generation, improving the usability and coverage of the candidate samples.
-Furthermore, to ensure data reliability, we introduce a \textit{two-stage manual review mechanism}.
-In the first stage, peer annotators conduct an initial check, focusing on format consistency, temporal validity, and clarity of expression, in order to filter out obviously low-quality samples.
-In the second stage, domain experts perform final review, focusing on rule correctness, tactical plausibility, and the feasibility of counterfactual scenarios.
+Furthermore, to ensure data reliability, we introduce a two-stage manual review mechanism.
+Firstly, peer annotators conduct an initial check, focusing on format consistency, temporal validity, and clarity of expression, in order to filter out obviously low-quality samples.
+Secondly, domain experts perform final review, focusing on rule correctness, tactical plausibility, and the feasibility of counterfactual scenarios.
 This pipeline preserves the scalability of sample generation while effectively reducing temporal errors, semantic ambiguity, and domain-knowledge bias.